a-m-frantz/sudoku-solver/README.md

 ## Algorithm
 The puzzle board can be broken down into "units", which are a single row, column, or block.
-Each unit is comprised of 9 "cells", and each cell is in 3 units.
+Each unit is comprised of 9 "cells", and each cell is a part of 3 units.
 Additionally, each cell has 20 "peers".
 A peer is a cell which occupies the same row, column, or block.

 At the start of the program, each of the 81 cells gets assigned a list of candidates, [1-9], representing the values that the cell could be.